 The Awakening - All Begins with Zero

-Written by Nathan Greyman and Sally Stec
+Written by Nathan Greyman, Sally M. Stec, Terrie Durgin, and G.Paul Stec

 Occupants of each vessel, called Vectorbots, are sentient mechanical beings known to themselves as Senmechs or simply Mechs.
-They had one directive put in place light years ago: Locate the Eye of the Universe, the Eternal Energy Source.
+The primary directive was put in place light years ago: Locate the Eye of the Universe, the Eternal Energy Source.

 Vectorbots required solar light to sustain their power.
 When their energy charge waned, Vectorbots placed themselves in upright cubicles.
-Solar energy captured by their ships flowed into the cubicles providing the necessary power to sustain every Vectorbot.
+Solar energy harnessed by their ships flowed into the cubicles providing the necessary power to sustain every Vectorbot.

 A horizon of light washed over the conjoined vessels, the star’s brilliance activating the exterior solar panels.
 Zero, Leader of the Coseks, was first to feel the star’s elixir of energy.

-Sensing his awakening, Zero broadened his shoulders, suddenly alert to the vast sunlight coursing through the center of his chest.
+Sensing his awakening, Zero broadened his shoulders, suddenly alert to the vast energy coursing through the center of his chest.
 It was only moments until Zero’s charge was complete.
 Now, it was time to wake the others.

 Steadfast, Zero made his way to the controls.
 Three sensors to wake all the other Vectorbots: Coseks, Sineks, and Taneks, three brackets of distinction.